 The goal is always to improve.
 The comparison we should be doing is with ourselves.

-rather than letting yourself get caught up in what others are doing, accomplishing, winning, and succeeding in, what about if you started writing down all those things about yourself.
-And when those comparison-focused feeling start bubbling up (you know, when you open Instagram), jot down your own accomplishments.
+Rather than letting yourself get caught up in what others are doing, accomplishing, winning, and succeeding in, what about if you started writing down all those things about yourself?

-When you shift from comparing yourself and your business to others and start comparing them to yourself and your own business, you can see how much you’ve improved.
+When you shift from comparing your business to others and start comparing it to your own business, you can see how much you’ve improved.
 You can see how far you’ve come.
 You can see what you’ve accomplished.

-You’re suddenly looking inward instead of outward and realizing that in a short time you’ve managed to do big things.
+You’re suddenly looking inward instead of outward and realizing that in a small amount of time you’ve managed to do a lot of big things.

 Lots of love and encouragement,